Ecoblockchain/generative-txt/README.md

 # Architecture // Design

-I'm trying to compile myself a list of interesting generative/parametric/computer aided design and architecture.
+I'm trying to compile myself a list of interesting generative/parametric/computer aided design and architecture resources

 I'll be happy to receive pull requests.
-I might sort this beter when I have had the chance to look through it.
+I might sort this better when I have had the chance to look through it.

 (unstorted for now)